IUSmusic/Stars/README.md

 - `+ 0.09 * s_ont`
 - `+ 0.05 * s_rec`

-Where each component is normalized to the range `[0,1]`, and:

-- `s_sem` = semantic similarity,
-- `s_cit` = citation overlap,
-- `s_top` = shared topic signal,
-- `s_nei` = shared confirmed-neighbor signal,
-- `s_ont` = ontology or domain match,
-- `s_rec` = recency weight.
+Where the components encode semantic similarity, citation overlap, topic overlap, confirmed-neighbor overlap, ontology match, and recency.

-A candidate edge is admitted only when:
+A candidate relation is admitted only when:

 `S(theta_1, theta_2) >= tau`

-With the current threshold:
+with threshold `tau` defined by the current atlas configuration.

-`tau = 0.46`

-### 8.3 Determinism and explainability
+### 8.3 Explainability

-A key principle is:

-> Candidate relations must arise from explicit, reviewable signals rather than random suggestion.

-More precisely, a candidate relation exists only if:
+A candidate relation exists only if:

-- the score is above threshold, and
+- the score exceeds threshold,
-- the basis of inference is not empty.
+- and the basis of inference is non-empty.

-This captures the current design: candidate links are deterministic, thresholded, and preserve why they were created.
+This ensures that surfaced hypotheses remain interpretable rather than opaque.

 ## 9. Modeling Principles

-The following principles define the scientific stance of Project Stars.
+The scientific stance of Project Stars is defined by the following principles.

 ### 9.1 Thoughts are structured objects

-A thought is not just a label.
-It is an attributed object with semantic, relational, evidential, and review-bearing structure.
+A thought is an attributed object with semantic, relational, evidential, and review-bearing structure.

 ### 9.2 Inference is not confirmation

-Candidate links are epistemic hypotheses.
+Candidate links are hypotheses.
 Confirmed links are reviewed commitments.

 ### 9.3 Explainability is required

-Every candidate link must preserve the reasons it was surfaced.
+Every surfaced relation must preserve the basis on which it was proposed.

-### 9.4 Only confirmed structure shapes stable layout
+### 9.4 Stable structure and hypothesis remain distinct

-Hypothetical relations may be shown, but they should not deform the stable topology of the graph.
+Accepted structure and hypothetical relation should not be conflated.

-### 9.5 Provenance is part of the model
+### 9.5 Outcomes are mediated

-Sources, review state, citations, evidence class, and rationale are not optional extras.
-They are part of the scientific object.
+Intention does not map directly to social outcome.
+Outcomes are filtered through environment, institutions, norms, opportunity, and constraint.

+### 9.6 Balanced testing and realistic simulation are different tasks

+Symmetry is used for fairness of theory testing.
+Asymmetry is introduced for realism.

-### 9.6 Visualization is an embedding, not the ontology itself
+### 9.7 Visualization is an embedding, not the ontology itself

-The visible 2D layout is a dynamic projection of the relational system, not the thought system in full.
+The visible 2D map is a projection of the underlying system, not the full conceptual structure.

 ## 10. Layout Dynamics

-The displayed graph is not identical to the thought space.
-It is a time-dependent visual embedding of the graph into 2D.
+The visible graph is a time-dependent embedding:

-Define:

 `p(t) : Theta -> R^2`

-Where `p(t)(theta)` is the rendered position of thought `theta` at time `t`.

 Each thought also carries velocity:

 `v_theta(t) = d/dt p_theta(t)`

-The current force-layout design can be expressed as:
+The force-layout system can be written schematically as:

 `m_theta * p_theta'' =`
 - `sum of pairwise repulsion forces`
-- `+ sum of spring forces over confirmed edges only`
+- `+ sum of spring forces over confirmed edges`
+- `+ weak spring contribution from selected strong candidate edges`
 - `+ weak centering force`
-- `- damping term`
+- `- damping`

-Where:
+This means that:

 - repulsion prevents collapse,
-- confirmed-edge springs preserve reviewed structure,
-- centering keeps the graph bounded,
-- damping reduces instability.

-### 10.1 Confirmed-only spring axiom

-A central axiom of the layout is:

-> Spring force is zero unless the relation is confirmed.

-This formalizes a key design choice: uncertain hypotheses may annotate the map, but they should not determine its equilibrium geometry.

-### 10.2 Energy interpretation

-The layout can also be understood as approximately minimizing an energy function made from:

-- spring energy on confirmed edges,
-- pairwise repulsion,
-- weak centering.

-That gives the visualization a more rigorous basis than just “animated nodes.”

-## 11. Visual Encoding as Epistemic Encoding

-The interface uses visual hierarchy to distinguish certainty levels:

-- confirmed edges = solid,
-- possible edges = faint and dashed,
-- selected possible edges = slightly more visible,
-- candidate-neighbor labels = faint and conditional.

-This should be understood as an epistemic encoding scheme, not mere styling.

-### 11.1 Structural layer

-Confirmed edges and confirmed topology represent accepted relational structure.

-### 11.2 Hypothesis layer

-Possible edges and faint related labels represent epistemic hypotheses above threshold.

-### 11.3 Activation layer

-Selection, hover, and wave disturbances represent temporary local activation rather than truth status.

-## 12. Wave Field and Activation

-The animated wave background is meant to evoke:

-- oscillation,
+- confirmed edges preserve reviewed structure,
+- strong candidate hypotheses can weakly influence geometry,
+- centering keeps the system bounded,
+- damping stabilizes motion.

+The layout can also be interpreted through an energy lens as approximately minimizing a combination of:

+- spring energy,
+- repulsion,
+- weak centering,
+- and hypothesis-sensitive tension.

+## 11. Environment, Mediation, and Outcome Formation

+A major feature of the current atlas is the separation between internal disposition and external outcome.

+Rather than assuming direct transitions such as:

+- `Intention -> Kindness`
+- `Intention -> Crime`

+Project Stars models mediated pathways such as:

+`Intention -> Action Tendency`

+and then:

+`Action Tendency + Opportunity + Norms + Enforcement + Empathy + Resources -> Outcome`

+Key mediator nodes include:

+- Action Tendency
+- Opportunity
+- Constraint
+- Norm Pressure
+- Enforcement
+- Incentive
+- Legitimacy
+- Visibility
+- Risk
+- Resources

+This makes the atlas more appropriate for representing uneven evidence, conflicting pressures, institutions, and time.

+## 12. Activation Field and Disturbance

+The atlas includes a continuous activation background that evokes:

 - propagation,
-- emergence,
 - resonance,
+- disturbance,
-- disturbance.
+- and emergence.

-When a node is selected, the node acts as a local disturbance source.
+A selected node acts as a local disturbance source in a scalar field:

-A formal way to express this is through a scalar field:

 `phi(x, t)`

-over the 2D visual plane, behaving like a damped driven wave.

-In practical terms:

-- the graph provides discrete relational structure,
-- the background provides a continuous activation field,
+The graph provides discrete conceptual structure, while the background field provides a continuous representation of local activation and influence.
-- selected thoughts act like local excitations in that field.

-This supports the conceptual reading that ideas are not isolated points but sources of local influence in a surrounding system.
+This supports the interpretation that ideas are not only connected, but also dynamically active within a wider conceptual environment.

-## 13. Receiver Quality and Experimental Metrics
+## 13. Receiver Quality and Heterogeneous Interpretation

-The finalized atlas introduces an explicit receiver-state control.

-### 13.1 Receiver quality

-Receiver quality is represented by a scalar:
+Receiver quality is represented through a tunable state parameter:

 `Q in [0,1]`

-`Q` is intended as a controllable tuning parameter for testing how well the current system state supports coherent activation and stable conceptual resolution.

-In the current atlas framing:

-- low `Q` corresponds to weak tuning and noisier local resolution,
-- high `Q` corresponds to stronger tuning and cleaner emergence of coherent local structure.
+### 13.1 Global tuning

+The atlas exposes a receiver-quality control for experimental manipulation.
+Low values correspond to noisier or weaker resolution; high values correspond to stronger and more coherent conceptual response.

-### 13.2 Experimental interpretation
+### 13.2 Local variation

-This turns a philosophical claim into a manipulable computational hypothesis:

-> precision depends not only on structure, but also on receiver-state tuning.

-Rather than asserting this as a theorem, Project Stars now exposes it as an interactive experimental variable.
+A more realistic interpretation of the system treats receiver state as heterogeneous rather than globally uniform.

+This allows different nodes, groups, or domains to respond differently to the same pressure.
+In practical terms, one part of the atlas may interpret a signal as:

+- threat,
+- cooperation,
+- ambiguity,
+- or irrelevance,

+while another part responds differently.

-### 13.3 Live metrics
+### 13.3 Metrics

-The atlas also introduces an observability bundle `Xi`, which can include:
+The observability bundle `Xi` may include:

+- precision,
+- coherence,
-- **precision**,
+- convergence,
-- **coherence**,
+- receiver state,
-- **convergence**,
+- moral valence,
-- **receiver state**.
+- collective pull.

-These metrics make the system more testable by allowing the user to compare different receiver states under the same conceptual structure.
+These metrics support comparison across experimental conditions.

+## 14. Scenarios and Experimental Conditions

+Project Stars supports structured scenario-based interpretation.

+### 14.1 Balanced Test

+Used to inspect symmetry, mirrored moral structure, and fairness of graph geometry.

+### 14.2 World Mode

+Used to study realism under institutions, scarcity, conflict, leadership, norms, and historical pressure.

+### 14.3 Crisis Shock

+Used to test the stability of formation under disturbance, such as misinformation, scarcity spikes, or threat amplification.

+### 14.4 Repair Cycle

+Used to study the recovery of trust, legitimacy, and cooperation after breakdown.

+These scenario conditions distinguish theory testing from world simulation and make the atlas more experimentally legible.

-## 14. Inspector as Research Interface
+## 15. Inspector and Research Interface

-The detail inspector is the main explanatory surface of the application.
+The detail inspector is the primary explanatory surface of the application.

-For a selected node it shows:
+For a selected node it may show:

 - domain,
-- confirmed degree,
+- degree,
 - evidence class,
 - consensus,
 - review state,